-Grand Valley State University's Master of Science in Clinical Dietetics program is an innovative program taught by nationally recognized faculty.
-The M.S. is part of Grand Valley's School of Interdisciplinary Health within the College of Health Professions
+Grand Valley State University's (GVSU's) Master of Science in Clinical Dietetics program is an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited coordinated graduate program that is part of the School of Interdisciplinary Health within the College of Health Professions

 Listen to the Podcast